Avicted/pepito_app/README.md

 # Pépito C++ program

-This is a C++ program that listens to Server-Sent Events (SSE) and prints the messages to the console.
+This is a multi-threaded C++ program that listens to Server-Sent Events (SSE) and prints the messages to the console.
 All messages are parsed, and the program serves as an example of how to parse SSE messages in C++.

 Using this code as the base, you can extend it to do whatever you want with the messages.